Why wait to prioritize your mental health? Get started toward a happier, healthier life today.

 But, while males are diagnosed with ADHD more frequently, female patients suffer the same consequences, including poor work performance and behavior-related problems if ADHD is undiagnosed and untreated.

-Inattentiveness encompasses a wide range of characteristics, such as a lack of attention to detail, losing items, leaving tasks unfinished, and making careless mistakes.
+Symptoms of inattention cover a range of characteristics, such as a lack of attention to detail, losing items, leaving tasks unfinished, and making careless mistakes.

 Lack of control and inability to stay with a plan are hallmarks of disorganization.
 Examples of disorganization include messy workspaces and clutter.